-The Sloan Digital Sky Survey (SDSS) is one of the largest, most detailed, and most often cited astronomical surveys that has ever existed, with the goal of expanding our understanding of the large-scale evolution and structure of the universe, the formation of stars and galaxies, the history of the Milky Way, and the science behind dark energy.
-By comprehensively mapping and cataloguing over a third of the night sky, SDSS represents one of the major quests of contemporary physics and has spurred advancement on answering a range of fundamental questions about the origins of the universe.
+The Sloan Digital Sky Survey (SDSS) is one of the largest, most detailed, and most often cited astronomical surveys that has ever existed, with the goal of expanding our understanding of the large-scale evolution and structure of the universe, the formation of stars and galaxies, the history of the Milky Way, the nature of supermassive black holes, and the science behind dark energy.
+By comprehensively mapping and across over a third of the night sky, SDSS represents one of the major quests of contemporary physics and has spurred advancement on answering a range of fundamental questions about the origins of the universe.

-All SDSS data is eventually released to the public under open principles.
-Participating scientists have written over 1,000 papers using SDSS data, and a total of 5,800 papers with 245,000 citations have been produced when the use of public data releases is considered.
-As the only astronomy project supported by the Foundation, SDSS is currently the Foundation’s longest running scientific research program.
-SDSS-IV is expected to operate until the end of the decade.
+All SDSS data is eventually released in full to the entire astronomy community and the broader public under open use principles.
+In the mostly recently completed fourth phase of SDSS (SDSS-IV), scientists participating in the collaboration have written nearly 1,500 papers using SDSS data, with over 26,000 citations.
+A total of nearly 10,000 papers with over 500,000 citations have been produced over the course of SDSS’s history when the use of public data releases is included.
+SDSS is currently the Foundation’s longest running scientific research program.

 Johns Hopkins University